Nicholas II: Birth and family background

-Nicholas was of primarily German and Danish descent and was related to several monarchs in Europe.
-His mother's siblings included Kings Frederick VIII of Denmark and George I of Greece, as well as the United Kingdom's Queen Alexandra (consort of King Edward VII).
-Nicholas, his wife Alexandra, and Wilhelm II, German Emperor were all first cousins of King George V of the United Kingdom.
-Nicholas was also a first cousin of both King Haakon VII and Queen Maud of Norway, as well as King Christian X of Denmark and King Constantine I of Greece.
-Nicholas and Wilhelm II were in turn second cousins once-removed, as each descended from King Frederick William III of Prussia, as well as third cousins, as they were both great-great-grandsons of Tsar Paul I of Russia.
-In addition to being second cousins through descent from Louis II, Grand Duke of Hesse, and his wife Princess Wilhelmine of Baden, Nicholas and Alexandra were also third cousins once-removed, as they were both descendants of King Frederick William II of Prussia.
+Nicholas was of primarily German and Danish descent and was related to several European monarchs.
+His mother's siblings included Kings Frederick VIII of Denmark and George I of Greece, as well as Queen Alexandra of the United Kingdom (consort of King Edward VII).
+Nicholas, his wife Alexandra, and Wilhelm II, German Emperor, were all first cousins of King George V of the United Kingdom.
+Nicholas was also a first cousin of King Haakon VII and Queen Maud of Norway, as well as King Christian X of Denmark and King Constantine I of Greece.
+Nicholas and Wilhelm II were second cousins once removed through descent from King Frederick William III of Prussia, and third cousins as great-great-grandsons of Tsar Paul I of Russia.
+In addition to being second cousins through descent from Louis II, Grand Duke of Hesse, and his wife Princess Wilhelmine of Baden, Nicholas and Alexandra were also third cousins once removed through descent from King Frederick William II of Prussia.

-Tsar Nicholas II was the first cousin once-removed of Grand Duke Nicholas Nikolaevich.
-To distinguish between them, the Grand Duke was often known within the imperial family as "Nikolasha" and "Nicholas the Tall", while the Tsar was "Nicholas the Short".
+Nicholas was the first cousin once removed of Grand Duke Nicholas Nikolaevich.
+To distinguish between them, the Grand Duke was often known within the imperial family as Nikolasha and Nicholas the Tall, while the Tsar was Nicholas the Short.